-Parents are encouraged to contact the Michigan Tech International Programs and Services office at 906-487-2160 to receive the latest information available (see Emergency Contacts).
-Parents may also email IPS for information.
+Parents are encouraged to contact the Michigan Tech Pavlis Honors College study abroad staff at 906-487-1876 to receive the latest information available (see Emergency Contacts).
+Parents may also email the Michigan Tech study abroad office for information email@example.com.
 We strongly recommend parents or a designated emergency contact have a passport in case they need to travel to the student.

 What happens to the credit if a student is evacuated or departs from a program prior to completing the term?

 Michigan Tech works closely with institutional partners regarding course completion and fulfillment of academic objectives.
-Students will be able to work with our Dean of Students office and IPS to have exams proctored on campus or offered online in order to fulfill unmet course expectations abroad.
+Students will be able to work with our Dean of Students office and Pavlis Honors College study abroad office to have exams proctored on campus or offered online in order to fulfill unmet course expectations abroad.
 In most instances, full or partial credit can be negotiated.

 What roles do Michigan Tech, the host institution, and/or program providers have in an emergency response situation?

 Michigan Tech reacts to emergencies abroad by working with a team of institutional partners in the US and abroad.
 Program providers have additional staff that work 24/7 to monitor situations around the world and are quick to inform us by phone or email when an emergency arises.
 In the case of host institutions where a provider relationship does not exist, emergency response and decision-making are equally shared by Michigan Tech and that institution.
-Our host institutions have developed protocols unique to their campuses and IPS staff travels as regularly as possible for site assessments.
+Our host institutions have developed protocols unique to their campuses and Pavlis Honors College study abroad staff travels as regularly as possible for site assessments.

 Are there guidelines on what students can or cannot do abroad?